fidelesc/AWS-S3-upload-metadata-extraction/README.md

 * Runtime: Python 3.7

-Update the lines: `bucket_out = '<output-bucket-name>'` to your output bucket name.
+Update the lines:
+`bucket_out = '<output-bucket-name>'` to your output bucket name.
+`DynamoDB table = '<dynamodb-table-name>'` to your dynamo table name.
+`DynamoDB region = '<your-dynamordb-region>'` to your dynamo database region.

 Copy the code in `lambda_function.py` to the lambda function or Upload the `lambda_function.py` file to your Lambda function.

 Lambda Execution role: Choose an existing role with permission to read from and write to your S3 buckets.
-(S3FullAccess will work, but make sure you only give the correct permissions you need)
+(S3FullAccess and AmazonDynamoDBFullAccess will work for debugging, but make sure you only give the correct permissions you need)

 Add the exifread dependencies to your Lambda function as a layer.